Waffle chart in Excel adds the beauty of the visualization to the advancement path directed to your target.

 Within this step, you will customize the waffle chart to the net.
 The positive side is that the waffle chart is open to changes because it is connected to cell number N7.

 In other words, any modification in cell N7 will lead to a new reformation of the whole chart.
 At this point, further attempts will be to introduce related labels to the KPI value in cell N7.

 2. How to Create a Chart Label?

-Go to Insert tab on the ribbon then choose Text –> Text Box to place a text box in the worksheet.
+Go to the Insert tab on the ribbon then choose Text –> Text Box to place a text box in the worksheet.

 Select the text box then type the =N7 in the formula bar.
 We create a relationship between the text box and the cell.

-Although your waffle chart is not ready to use in the panel, you have finished chart.
-As next step, you should snip the chart and copy it to your panel as an image, so that you can easily modify the size and angle of view.
+Although your waffle chart is not ready to use in the panel, you have finished the chart.
+As the next step, you should snip the chart and copy it to your panel as an image, so that you can easily modify the size and angle of view.

 Using Linked Pictures to create a custom chart